 Under the collective agreement, a mother is entitled to 21 weeks of maternity leave.
 During these 21 weeks, the mother will receive their QPIP benefit and the School Board will "top up" the revenues to bring the total to approx. 88% of normal gross salary.
+(Since your pension plan contributions are covered by the v) In the event of miscarriage:

-(Since your pension plan is credited free during this period, the net salary is in fact equivalent to almost full salary.)
-If some of the 21 consecutive weeks happen to fall during the summer vacation period, then up to 8 of these weeks may be recuperated at the end of the 21 weeks, with the same "top up" (to approx. 88%).
+School Board during this period, the net salary is in fact equivalent to almost full salary.)
+If some of the 21 consecutive weeks happen to fall during the summer vacation period, then up to 8 of these weeks may be deferred and then recuperated at the end of the 21 weeks, with the same "top up" (to approx. 88%).